-If you have held your investment property for a number of years but didn't realise you could be claiming depreciation on it, you have effectively over-paid your taxes and you are entitled to claim the over-payment back.
+If you have held your investment property for a number of years but didn't realise you could be claiming depreciation on it, you have effectively over-paid your taxes and you are entitled to claim back the over-payment from the ATO.
 How many years you can back-claim will depend on your previous tax lodgements, as well as your personal circumstances.
 Your accountant will be able to provide more detailed advice for your own situation, however some general guidelines are below.

 The ATO states the following when it comes to amending tax returns for previous years:

 "The law sets time limits for amending your tax assessment.

 For individuals and small businesses the time limit is generally two years, and for other taxpayers four years, from the day after we give you the notice of assessment for the year in question (generally taken to be the date on the notice or, if we don't issue a notice, the date the relevant return was lodged).

 For example, you're a sole trader and receive a notice of assessment dated 12 November 2017.
 Your two-year amendment period starts on 13 November 2017 (the day after the date on the notice) and ends two years later, on 12 November 2019, so you have until that day to lodge a request for an amendment to that assessment.

 You can submit more than one amendment request within a period of review."

 This means that generally individuals are able to amend up to 2 years previous tax returns.
 It is also our understanding that if you were behind on lodging your taxes last year and lodged a number of years at the same time, all of those years will be eligible for amendment as they were lodged within the last 2 years.

 It is also our understanding that if you are the beneficiary of a trust, or the potential beneficiary of a trust, then the 4 year limit for amendments will apply.

 All other entities, such as trusts, companies and self-managed super funds can amend tax returns lodged within the last 4 years as a standard.